 Is there a Monopoly video game now?

 There have been many Monopoly video games made over the years.
 The main current one is Monopoly Plus.
-It’s available on PS4, Xbox One, and Stadia, with the Nintendo Switch having its own version too.
+It’s available on PS4/PS5 and Xbox One/Xbox Series S/X, with the Nintendo Switch having its own version too.

 The Best Monopoly Video Games